Jammersplit/Randy.js/README.md

 `startValue` and `endValue` can be any number, also negative numbers, and `startValue` doesn't have to be larger than `endValue`.
 Default range is `0` to `1`.

 The optional fourth parameter `maxSpread` controls how much difference is allowed among the generated array values.
-Expects a value from `0` to `1`, with `0` meaning all array values will be evenly apart and `1` meaning the largest possible spread is allowed.
+Expects a value from `0` to `1`, with `0` meaning all array values will be evenly apart and `1` meaning the largest possible variance is allowed.
 Default value is `1`.

 The function should not return `startValue` or `endValue` as one of the values.